course-go/barbershop/README.md

 ### Bonus

-- Implement support for multiple barbers.
-    - That is M barbers with M barber chairs.
+You can also gain up to 2 bonus points for implementing support for multiple barbers.
+I.e. M barbers with M barber chairs.

 ## Requirements